Upcoming Election Dates & Registration Deadlines

 Poll Worker Information

-In order to be a poll worker in Maine:
+In order to be a poll worker in Maine, you must:

-- You must be at least 18 years of age; except students 17 or older may work at the polls as student election clerks for specific elections
+- Be at least 18 years of age; except students 17 or older may work at the polls as student election clerks for specific elections

-- You must attend training at least once every two years
+- Attend training at least once every two years

-- You might be entitled to compensation, depending on the jurisdiction
+- Might be entitled to compensation, depending on the jurisdiction

 To sign up, contact your local board of elections.